Azure/azure-policy/README.md

 To contribute, please submit your policies to our Community repo! (https://github.com/Azure/Community-Policy)

-## Reporting Samples Issues
+## Reporting Issues

-Previously, this repository was the official channel to open issue for sample built-in definitions.
-Since this repo is a direct representation of built-in definitons published to Azure, support for addressing built-in definition issues is now handled by Azure Customer Support.
+The support for addressing built-in definition issues is handled by Azure Customer Support.
 Open a new [**Azure Customer Support ticket**](https://azure.microsoft.com/support/create-ticket/) if you believe a definition has a bug or error.

 # Azure Policy Known Issues